recurly/recurly-client-php/README.md

 Documentation for the HTTP API and example code can be found [on our Developer Portal](https://developers.recurly.com/api/latest/).

+> *Warning*:
+> This library is currently in a beta phase.
+We are seeking feedback from the community and doing some final testing.
+Because of this,
+> breaking changes may be published at any time until we publish `3.0.0`.

 ## Getting Started

 ### Installing